brentd09/CourseInfo/Microsoft/Azure/AZ103/QandA.md

 ---|---
 When tracking the routes to the Azure SQL server the lab says you should see no hops, we see 20 what are we seeing here |
 Does Azure use its own provider for SMS? | [Pricing for mobile services](https://azure.microsoft.com/en-us/pricing/details/mobile-services/)
-Load balancer basic - can it only LB Basic SKU NICs? | [All the specs on the two SKUs](https://docs.microsoft.com/en-us/azure/load-balancer/concepts-limitations#publicloadbalancer)
+Load balancer basic - can it only LB Basic SKU NICs? | Virtual Machine Scale Sets must be in same location as Load Balancer.
+Only IP configurations that have the same SKU (Basic/Standard) as the Load Balancer can be selected.
+All of the IP configurations have to be in the same Virtual Network.
+[All the specs on the two SKUs](https://docs.microsoft.com/en-us/azure/load-balancer/concepts-limitations#publicloadbalancer)
 Can we run with Pass-thru Auth and Federation at the same time | It appears that you need to choose which Auth system you will use, this would mean you will use one or the other.
 [Doc showing choices for Auth](https://docs.microsoft.com/en-us/azure/security/fundamentals/choose-ad-authn)

 ## Date : 31 Jan 2020